openemr/openemr/Documentation/Direct_Messaging_README.txt

 [installation_root]/sites/[site_id]/documents/phimail_server_pem/phimail_server.pem

-This phimail_server_pem directory and its contents should be readable by the the webserver process, but only writable by trusted local users.
+This phimail_server_pem directory and its contents should be readable by the webserver process, but only writable by trusted local users.
 The certificate file itself must be PEM encoded.
 You can identify a PEM encoded certificate file because it begins with the text "-----BEGIN CERTIFICATE-----".
 Although OpenEMR will connect